livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. A script that prints all possible combinations of two letters, except oo

 14. Print a number with 2 decimal places

+15. Convert a decimal number to hexadecimal